Hungry Healthy Happy

 For this we used onion, celery, carrot and kale, but you can literally use anything.
 Some recipes use (courgette) zucchini, potatoes or green beans.
 Other recipes use peas or even root vegetables.
 It is entirely up to you.
 As long as you have the pasta and bean base, use any vegetables you have in the kitchen or garden.

-What to serve with Pasta e Fagioli
+What To Serve With Pasta e Fagioli

 This soup has pretty much everything you could want in it.
 It has pasta and bans and plenty of vegetables, so it is super filling and you don't really need anything else with it.